 The University of Michigan Division of Breast Imaging (BI) represents a specialized group of clinical imaging services within the Department of Radiology.
 We perform more than 50,000 examinations every year.

-Breast Imaging is part of the U-M Comprehensive Cancer Center, which is a member of the National Comprehensive Cancer Network (NCCN), an alliance of the world's 24 leading cancer centers.
+Breast Imaging is part of the U-M Rogel Cancer Center, which is a member of the National Comprehensive Cancer Network (NCCN), an alliance of the world's 24 leading cancer centers.

-Mammography studies are performed at six sites, including the U-M Cancer Center and the U-M East Ann Arbor Health and Geriatrics Center, and four screening sites (Briarwood, Canton, Brighton, Livonia).
+Mammography studies are performed at seven Michigan Medicine sites, including the Rogel Cancer Center, East Ann Arbor Health and Geriatrics Center, Brighton Health Center, West Ann Arbor Health Center, Briarwood Radiology, Canton Health Center, and Livonia Center for Specialty Care.
 We provide mammographic services to the Indian Health Service via mobile van in North and South Dakota.

 State-of-the-art digital mammography units including DBT are used, as well as ultrasound breast scanners.
 We utilize 3T magnetic resonance imaging (MRI) units.
-Image-guided procedures include stereotactic core needle biopsies, wire localizations, image-guided fine-needle aspirations, ultrasound-guided core biopsy and MRI guided breast biopsies.
+Image-guided procedures include stereotactic core needle biopsies, localization procedures, image-guided fine-needle aspirations, ultrasound-guided core biopsy and MRI guided breast biopsies.

 The Breast Imaging Division also trains and teaches medical students, residents and fellows.